-6. Does your veterinary school curriculum address the health effects of climate change and air pollution?

-3 This subject was addressed in depth by the core curriculum.
-2 This subject was moderately addressed by the core curriculum.
-1 This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
-0 This subject was not covered.
+Score explanation: The CSU Land acknowledgment is addressed frequently throughout the curriculum.
+For students who participate in elective clinical rotations in Alaskan villages (Hub Outpost Project) or engage with the Navajo Nation programming, the topic is covered.
+1.20.
+Does your veterinary school curriculum address/demonstrate how to be environmentally sustainable in your hospital operations?
+This subject was addressed in depth by the core curriculum.
+(3 points) This subject was moderately addressed by the core curriculum.
+(2 points) This subject was addressed briefly in the core curriculum, or in any depth by other non-core learning experiences (e.g., elective coursework).
+(1 point) This topic was not covered.
+(0 points) Score Assigned: